Melfi: Industry

 Melfi was mainly an agricultural center until the beginning of the nineties, since then the industrial sector received a boost in the frazione of San Nicola, with the building of an automobile factory owned by Fiat.
 The plant contributed to the economic recovery of the company in the mid-nineties and the growth of its market share in Europe.

-There are also about 30 companies linked to the implant, including Magneti Marelli, Tower Automotive, Benteler, Proma and Lear.
+There are also about 30 companies linked to the plant, including Magneti Marelli, Tower Automotive, Benteler, Proma and Lear.
 The Fiat of Melfi has produced cars such as Grande Punto and Lancia Ypsilon and today is focused on the production of the Fiat 500X and of the Jeeps Renegade and Compass.
 The plant has produced 5.000.000 vehicles up to 2010.

-In July 2018, this plant was also mentioned in international news after its workers announced a strike so as to protest about their conditions in view of the acquisition of the international football star Cristiano Ronaldo by Juventus F.C. of Turin.
+In July 2018, this plant was also mentioned in international news after its workers announced a strike so as to protest about their conditions in view of the acquisition of the international football star Cristiano Ronaldo by Juventus FC of Turin.
 This football club is owned by the Agnelli family who also owns Fiat Chrysler.

 Melfi also hosts a Barilla factory, built in 1994, and the seat of Gaudianello's mineral water company, among the top 10 national companies in the sector and founded in Rionero in Vulture, where the extraction is carried out.